Aun Gallery

 Aun Gallery is a contemporary art gallery in Iran's capital city Tehran.
 It is owned and created by Afarin Neyssari.
-The gallery comprises two exhibitions halls for dual exhibitions based in the: Sheikh Bahaei area in northern Tehran.
-Aun calls itself the Iran's first commercial art space designed and built to showcase contemporary art.
-The building offers 120 square meters of open exhibition space, a five-meter high ceiling and a paneled roof to provide maximum natural light.
-The gallery's unique architectural features allow for exhibitions of various arts including painting, photography, sculpture, video, installation and performance.
+The building offers 120 square meters of open exhibition space, a five-meter high ceiling and a paneled roof.

 History

-Aun Gallery was established in September 2009 to promote young Iranian artists and support their contribution to Iran's cultural scene.
-The gallery holds ten to eleven solo exhibits per year, lasting approximately one month at a time.
-The gallery also hosted mixed media sculpture specialist Bita Fayyazi in 2009.

 The Vanak area has been popular with Iranian artists since the early 2000s, at which time it was a quiet residential area with light industry.
-More recently it has undergone extensive redevelopment with cafes, restaurants and media businesses.
-Sheikh Bahaei Square is a prime site with a central area of dining areas and shopping precincts.